How The CORONAVIRUS (COVID-19) Is Affecting Me & The Whole Self-Publishing Industry

 Today’s article was no fun to write and it’s certainly not fun to witness how this pandemic is turning into a full on crisis.
 It’s no secret that the COVID-19 also known as Coronavirus has collapsed China and most recently Europe (with countries like Italy and Spain topping the red zone list).

 Yep, you guessed it: I’m in Spain for the time being, at the core of it all, living the situation firsthand as an expat and as a professional.
-I’m a novelist, a blogger, a YouTuber and a digital marketing specialist.
+I’m a novelist, a blogger, and content creator.
 A millennial with multiple streams of income, making my family proud from the distance.
 Until last week, that is, when the shit hit the fan and no industry was left unmoved or unaffected.

 Working From Home During The Pandemic